 "The women - we affect each other.
 It is so important to know this.
 You can learn and you don’t always have to agree.
 Uniformity is not what it is all about.
 In your difference, you can still come together.”

 - Mizan Kirby-Nunes '73

 The story of the women of this College, most particularly those first women at F&M is at the core of Gamechangers.

-These women set the College on a path of inclusivity, these trailblazers changed academics, athletics and student programming, they moved the College forward into the future.
-All women of F&M stand on the shoulders of the the First Women at F&M.
+These women set the College on a path of inclusivity, these trailblazers changed academics, athletics, and student programming, they moved the College forward into the future.
+All women of F&M stand on the shoulders of the First Women at F&M.